vivekagr/AWS-SAA-C02-Course/README.md

 #### Spot Instances

-Up to 90% off on-demand, but depends on the spare capacity.
+- Up to 90% off on-demand, but depends on the spare capacity.
-You can set a maximum hourly rate in a certain AZ in a certain region.
+- You can set a maximum hourly rate in a certain AZ in a certain region.
-If the max price you set is above the spot price, you pay only that spot price for the duration that you consume that instance.
+- If the max price you set is above the spot price, you pay only that spot price for the duration that you consume that instance.
-As the spot price increases, you pay more.
+- As the spot price increases, you pay more.
-Once this price increases past your maximum, it will terminate the instance.
+- Once this price increases past your maximum, it will terminate the instance.
+- Useful for:
+  - Apps that have flexible start and end times
+  - Apps which only make sense at low cost
+  - Apps which can **tolerate failure** and continue later
-Great for data analytics when the process can occur later at a lower use time.
+- Great for data analytics when the process can occur later at a lower use time.

 #### Reserved Instance

-Up to 75% off on-demand.
+- Up to 75% off on-demand.
-The trade off is commitment.
+- The trade off is commitment.
-You're buying capacity in advance for 1 or 3 years.
+- You're buying capacity in advance for 1 or 3 years.
-Flexibility on how to pay
+- Flexibility on how to pay
   - All up front
   - Partial upfront
   - No upfront

-Best discounts are for 3 years all up front.
+- Best discounts are for 3 years all up front.
-Reserved in region, or AZ with capacity reservation.
+- Reserved in region, or AZ with capacity reservation.
-Reserved instances takes priority for AZ capacity.
+- Reserved instances take priority for AZ capacity.
-Can perform scheduled reservation when you can commit to specific time windows.
+- Can perform scheduled reservation when you can commit to specific time windows.

-Great if you have a known stead state usage, email usage, domain server.
+- Great if you have a known stead state usage, email usage, domain server.
-Cheapest option with no tolerance for disruption.
+- Cheapest option with **no tolerance for disruption**

 ### Instance Status Checks and Autorecovery

 Every instance has two high level status checks

-- System Status Checks
+- **System Status Checks**
-  - Failure of this check could indicate SW or HW problems of the EC2 service or the host.
+  - Failure on:
+    - loss of system power
+    - loss of network connectivity
+    - **host** software issues
+    - **host** hardware issues
-- Instance Status Checks
+- **Instance Status Checks**
+  - Failure on:
-  - Specific to the file system or has a corrupted Kernel.
+    - Corrupted file system
+    - Incorrect Instance Networking
+    - OS Kernel Issue

-Autorecovery can kick in and help,
+Autorecovery can kick in and help:

 - Recover this instance
   - can be a number of steps depending on the failure
+  - all recovery steps are performed inside the AZ our instance resides in
+  - ... this means that **this recovery process won't work if an AZ fails**
+  - **doesn't support all instance types, only a subset of them - particularly newest generations**
+  - **doesn't work on instances that only use Instance Store - we need to have EBS volume attached**
+  - **very simple feature, not meant for recovery of large scale or complex systems**
 - Stop this instance
 - Terminate this instance
   - useful in a cluster